amethon/www/_reflections/journal2.md

 As we take a day of rest, I am reflecting on the incredible experiences and discoveries that Dr. Hernandez and I have made on this voyage.
 From the sunken shipwreck to the encounter with the giant squid, we have been fortunate enough to witness some truly extraordinary sights and phenomena.
 I look forward to sharing our findings with the world and to continuing to explore the vast and mysterious depths of the ocean.

-Despite the challenges we faced and the dangers that lurk beneath the surface, the sense of wonder and excitement that comes with deep sea exploration is unparalleled.
+Despite the challenges we faced and the dangers that dwell beneath the surface, the sense of wonder and excitement that comes with deep sea exploration is unparalleled.
 I am greatly indebted to have had the privilege of experiencing it firsthand and am excited to see what other wonders and discoveries may be in store.

 Until next time,